kimwalisch/primesieve/src/README.md

   sieved (using Erat) PrintPrimes is used to reconstruct primes and prime k-tuplets from 1 bits of the sieve array.

-* **PrimeGenerator** is derived from Erat.
-It generates the primes inside [start, stop] and stores them in a vector.
-PrimeGenerator can fill a vector gradually or at once.
-After the primes have been stored in the vector primesieve::iterator iterates over the vector and returns the primes.
+* **PrimeGenerator** is derived from Erat. primesieve::iterator uses PrimeGenerator under the hood: PrimeGenerator generates a few primes and stores them in a vector, next primesieve::iterator iterates over the vector and returns the primes.
 When there are no more primes left in the vector PrimeGenerator generates new primes.

 * **primesieve::iterator** allows to easily iterate over primes.
 It provides ```next_prime()``` and ```prev_prime()``` methods.